Dutch farm floats possibilities of urban dairy production

-ROTTERDAM, Netherlands (AP) — Peter van Wingerden’s dairy smallholding smells just like any other farm — the rich aroma of cow manure and grass hangs in the air around the unusual stable housing the cattle.
+ROTTERDAM, Netherlands (AP) — Peter van Wingerden’s dairy farm smells just like any other farm — the rich aroma of cow manure and grass hangs in the air around the unusual stable housing the cattle.
 The farm itself is far from traditional.

 Moored in a small harbor in Rotterdam’s busy port, the farm is a futuristic three-story floating structure where one robot milks the cows and another automatically scoops up the manure that gives the enterprise its familiar smell.